 The original urban renewal district in downtown Boise, the Central District has evolved a great deal over the years.
 It was first established as part of the federal urban renewal program in 1965 in hopes of locating a regional shopping mall in downtown Boise.
-After the federal government discontinued its urban renewal program and efforts to establish a regional mall downtown were unsuccessful, the Central District was subsequently reconfigured as an urban renewal district funded by tax increment financing in 1987.
+After the federal government discontinued its urban renewal program and efforts to establish a regional mall downtown were averted, the Central District was subsequently reconfigured as an urban renewal district funded by tax increment financing in 1987.

 Rather than a regional mall the plan called for mixed-use, pedestrian-oriented development, including office, retail, residential and cultural uses in new structures or renovated historic buildings.
-As the Central District prepares to sunset, nearly all of the goals of the 1987 have been accomplished including creating lively streets lined with retail; enhancing Capitol Boulevard as a grand gateway; improving 8th Street as a principal pedestrian connection; major public open space on The Grove Plaza; eliminating surface parking by constructing public structured parking to allow downtown development to intensify; public arts; and creating a downtown business association to manage downtown marketing and events, as well as public space operation and maintenance.
+As the Central District prepares to sunset, nearly all of the goals of the 1987 have been accomplished including creating lively streets lined with retail; enhancing Capitol Boulevard as a grand gateway; improving 8th Street as a principal pedestrian connection; building a major public open space - The Grove Plaza; eliminating surface parking by constructing structured public parking to allow downtown development to intensify; funding public art projects; and creating a downtown business association to manage downtown marketing and events, as well as public space operation and maintenance.

 These public improvements have been joined by substantial private investments, including the 8th & Main building, Aspen Lofts, Boise Centre, Chase building, Grove Hotel & CenturyLink Arena, and Wells Fargo building.
-Still more public and private investments are expected before the district expires, including City Center Plaza and Main Street Station as well as City Hall Plaza and Grove Plaza renovations.
+Still more public and private investments are expected before the district expires, including City Center Plaza and Main Street Station as well as City Hall Plaza and The Grove Plaza renovations.

-- 34 acres
+34 acres

-- · Established: 1989
+• Established: 1989

-- District Ends: 2018
+District Ends: 2018

-- Base Value: \$34 Million
+• Base Value: \$35 Million

-- · 2015 Value:\$308 Million

-CENTRAL DISTRICT ANNUAL INVESTMENT

-TOTAL: \$8,974,000
+• 2016 Total Value: \$331 Million

+• 2017 TIF Revenue: \$4.7 Million